Non-hyperbolicity of holomorphic symplectic varieties

 The proof for smooth $X$ is similar.
 At a very general point $(X_t,L_t)$ of the Kuranishi space of $(X,L)$, the Picard group of $X_t$ is generated by $L_t$.
-We deduce that such $L_t$ is nef by \cite[Proposition~28.2]{GHJ03}.
-Recall that the nef cone is by definition the closure of the Kähler cone so that this statement is nontrivial.
-By our assumption, $L_t$ induces a Lagrangian fibration on $X_t$ and we argue by semi-continuity as before. \end{proof}
+We deduce that such an $L_t$ is nef by \cite[Proposition~28.2]{GHJ03}.
+Recall that the nef cone is by definition the closure of the K\"ahler cone so that this statement is non-trivial.
+By our assumption, $L_t$ induces a Lagrangian fibration on $X_t$, and we argue by semi-continuity as before. \end{proof}